sefbh/HW-2/README.md

 # HW-2
-Repository storing HW 2 of STOR 390
+This repository is meant to store and display HW 2 of STOR 390.